What are peer reviewed journals?

 Once an article has been submitted for publication to a peer reviewed journal, the journal assigns the article to an expert in the field, who is considered the “peer”.

 🛶 How can I find peer reviewed articles?

-The easiest way to find a peer reviewed article is to narrow down the search in the "Advanced search" option.
+The easiest way to find a peer reviewed article in a database or search engine is to narrow down the search in the "Advanced search" option.
 Then, mark the box that says "peer reviewed".

 🛹 Which journals are peer reviewed?